GDRX Logo

 Can a man with Erectile Dysfunction satisfy a woman?

 Yes, satisfaction in a relationship is not limited to penetration.
-Men with ED can still provide emotional intimacy and explore other forms of sexual pleasure such as oral stimulation, touch, and communication.
-Treatment and mutual understanding can also help restore physical intimacy over time.
+Men with ED can still provide emotional intimacy and explore other forms of sexual pleasure, such as oral stimulation, touch, and communication.
+Treatment and mutual understanding can also help restore physical intimacy with time.

 Can ED be reversed naturally?